roura356a/csk/intl.en-US/Best Practices/Network/Use AES to manage Ingresses.md

 4. Run the following command to verify that AES functions as an Ingress controller:

     ```
-    curl -k https://{{AMBASSADOR_IP}}/backend/    # Replace the value of AMBASSADOR_IP with the obtained IP address.
+    curl -k https://{{AMBASSADOR_IP}}/backend/    # Replace the value of AMBASSADOR_IP with the cluster IP address that you have obtained.
     ```

-    If the following output is printed, this indicates that AES functions as an Ingress controller:
+    The following output indicates that AES functions as an Ingress controller:

     ```
       {